Murder of Skylar Neese

-Skylar Annette Neese (February 10, 1996 – July 6, 2012) was a sixteen-year-old American girl who disappeared from her home in Star City, West Virginia, around midnight on July 6, 2012.
+Skylar Annette Neese (February 10, 1996 – July 6, 2012) was a sixteen-year-old American girl who disappeared from her home in Star City, West Virginia around midnight on July 6, 2012.
 Her body was found in January 2013, across the nearby state line, in Wayne Township, Greene County, Pennsylvania.

 Neese was murdered by two of her high school best friends, Shelia Eddy and Rachel Shoaf.
 In January 2013, Shoaf confessed to authorities that she and Eddy planned and carried out Neese's murder.
 Shoaf pleaded guilty to second-degree murder on May 1, 2013, and was sentenced to 30 years in prison with eligibility for parole after 10 years.
 Eddy pleaded guilty to first-degree murder on January 24, 2014, and was sentenced to life in prison with eligibility for parole after 15 years.
 Neese's disappearance led to new West Virginia legislation that made changes to the Amber alert missing child alert system.

 Background

 Victim

-Skylar Annette Neese was the only child of Mary and Dave Neese.
+Skylar Annette Neese was born February 10, 1996 and was the only child of Mary and Dave Neese.
 At the time, Mary Neese was working as an administrative assistant at a cardiac laboratory and Dave Neese was a product assembler at Walmart.
 Skylar was an honor student at University High School in Monongalia County and wanted to become a criminal defense attorney.
 During the evenings, she also worked at Wendy's.

 Perpetrators

 Shelia Rae Eddy (born September 28, 1995) was born in Blacksville, West Virginia to Tara Clendenen and Greg Eddy.
 Eddy's parents divorced in 2000 after her father was in a car wreck that left him with a traumatic brain injury.
 Eddy had been friends with Skylar Neese since they were 8 years old, after having met at a local children's activity program called The Shack.
-After her mother remarried in 2010, she and her mother moved from Blacksville to Morgantown, WV, where Shelia was then able to start attending University High School along side Skylar Neese.
+After her mother remarried in 2010, she and her mother moved from Blacksville to Morgantown, WV, where Shelia then started to attend University High School alongside Skylar Neese.

 Rachel Elizabeth Shoaf (born June 10, 1996) was raised in Morgantown, West Virginia.
 She is the daughter of Rusty and Patricia Shoaf.
 Rachel Shoaf attended a private Catholic school until high school.
 She then started attending University High School, where she met Eddy and Neese.

 Disappearance

 On July 5, 2012, Neese returned to her family's Star City, West Virginia, apartment after working a shift at Wendy's.
 Her apartment complex's surveillance video shows Neese left the apartment via her bedroom window at 12:30 a.m. on July 6 and got into a light colored sedan.
 At first the identities of the occupants were unknown, until early fall of 2012.
 After having been caught in a lie about the timeline of when Neese was picked up, Eddy finally admitted that the car was hers.
-Neese's father said she did not take her cell phone charger, contact lenses or solution, her window was left open, and that she planned on coming home.
+Neese's father said she did not take her cell phone charger, contact lenses, or solution; that her window was left open; and that she had planned on coming home.